2018ik/2018ik.github.io/_wiki/crown.markdown

 ## Glory

-This is also a crown given to the overcomers (1 Pet.
+An unfading crown of glory is given to the overcomers (1 Pet.
 5:4).

 ## Life